SimplySyd/WebsiteProject/README.md

 Social:

 One of my favorite things to do is do fun acitivities with other people.
 Here I share some of my favorite experiences I have done with my friends around the DC area.
-I link to further examples of the types of activities I enjoy.
+I link to further examples of the types of activities I enjoy and love.
 < Got code strucutre from twitteer bootstrap and code from https://kn516.github.io/New-Juice-Website/>

 Travel: